-Career Change Guidance by gracej
+Career Change Guidance

 People change careers everyday.
 It’s not uncommon for people to have at least a few careers in their lifetime.
 Entrepreneurs change careers by starting new or different businesses while technical people might move from programming or design to management, sales, and then possibly back again.
 Some people change their careers entirely by switching to totally different fields.
 Some simply just move to different companies.